Supply chain finance: Method

 The reverse factoring method, still rare, is similar to the factoring insofar as it involves three actors: the ordering party (customer), the supplier, and the factor.
 Just as with basic factoring, the aim of the process is to finance the supplier's receivables by a financier (the factor), so the supplier can cash in the money for what they sold immediately (minus any interest the factor deducts to finance the advance of money).

 Unlike basic factoring, the initiative does not come from the supplier who would have presented invoices to the factor to be paid earlier.
 With supply chain finance, it is the ordering party (customer) who initiates the process – usually a large company – choosing invoices that they will allow to be paid earlier by the factor.
 And then, the supplier will themselves choose which of these invoices he will need to be paid by the factor.
 It is therefore a collaborative initiative involving the ordering party, the supplier and the factor.

-Because it is the ordering party who starts the process, it is their liability that is engaged and therefore the interest applied for the deduction is less than the one the supplier would have been given had they done it on their own.
-The ordering party will then benefit of a part of the benefit realized by the factor, because they are the one to allow this.
-And the financier for their part will make their profit and create a durable relation with both the supplier and the ordering party.
+Because it is the ordering party that starts the process, it is their liability that is engaged, and therefore the interest applied to the deduction is lower than the one the supplier would have been given had they done it on their own.
+The ordering party will then benefit from part of the benefit realized by the factor, because they are the one allowing this.
+The financier, for their part, will make their profit and create a durable relationship with both the supplier and the ordering party.

-Reverse factoring is an effective cash flow optimization tool for companies outsourcing a large volume of services (e.g. clinical research activities by pharmaceutical companies).
-The benefit to both parties is that the company providing the services can get the outstanding value of their invoices paid in 10 days or less vs. the normal 30- to 45-day payment terms while the ordering party can delay the actual payment of the invoices (which are paid to the bank) by 120–180 days thus increasing cash flow.
-After the initial period of cash flow optimization, it is unclear if this will remain of value to the ordering party because you will then be paying monthly invoices of approximately equal amounts assuming your outsourced services are stable/average across the year/future periods.
-The cost of the "money" is a set interest rate normally tied to an index plus a bps adjustment.
+Reverse factoring can be used by companies outsourcing a large volume of services (e.g. clinical research activities by pharmaceutical companies).
+The benefit to both parties is that the company providing the services can receive payment within 10 days or less, compared to the normal 30 to 45 day payment terms, while the ordering party can delay actual payment by 120 to 180 days, thereby improving cash flow.
+The cost of financing is typically a set interest rate tied to a market index plus a basis points adjustment.